losrobbos/data-modeling-guide/relationship-types/README.md

 # Relations

+There are 4 main types of relations between data items (=Entities):

+- One to One
+- One to Few
+- One to Many
+- Many to Many

 ## One to One

-- 1 User - 1 Account
-- 1 Order - 1 Delivery Address

 One item has exactly one related other item.

+Examples:
+- 1 User - 1 Account (one user has exactly one account)
+- 1 Order - 1 Delivery Address (one order has exactly one delivery address)

-Often NESTING the data in the parent is used
+Often NESTING the child data in the parent item is applied.

-Order:
+Example Order - Delivery Address:
 ```
 {
   _id: "12345",